johnpaulchou/HCALPhiSymmetry/README.md

 cd HCALPhiSymmetry
 cmsRun test/phisymtree.py
 ```
 The above commands will read an EDM file and generate a TTree that contains HB, HE, and HF hits above a certain energy threshold and the 3-vector of the selected triggers.
-The code that does this is found in src/phiSymTree.cc and the file that controls the parameters is test/phisymtree.py.
+The code that does this is found in src/phiSymTree.cc, and the file that controls the parameters is test/phisymtree.py.

+The next step is to use the information in the TTree to generate histograms of the hit energy distributions.
+These histograms are weighted by the 3-vector (eta-phi) direction.